BlueTheKing/ACM-wiki/wiki/en/surgical_airway.md

   - Used to secure cric-key to the neck of the patient

 ## Procedure Steps
-Surgical airway is performed by palpating for the <span style="color:#60DCFF;">cricothyroid membrane</span>, making a vertical and horizontal incision, then inserting and securing a cric-key, after completion the incision will also need to be stitched to prevent bleeding.
+Surgical airway is performed by palpating for the <span style="color:#60DCFF;">cricothyroid membrane</span>, making a vertical and horizontal incision, then inserting and securing the cric-key, after completion the incision will also need to be stitched to prevent bleeding.

 Palpating is performed by **right-clicking** with no equipment selected.